Seminars around KUMC

 - Dr. Victor Vasquez Montes, Lauryn Werner and Griffin Welfer, have each received FY21 Biomedical Research Training Program Fellowships.

-- Dr. Joseph Fontes will be honored at this year's (virtual) Grande Affair with the M1 Above and Beyond award AND the M2 Above and Beyond award.
+- Dr. Joseph Fontes will be honored at the 2021 (virtual) Grande Affair with the M1 Above and Beyond award AND the M2 Above and Beyond award.

-- Dr. Stephen Parnell will be honored at this year's (virtual) Grande Affair with the M1 Illuminator award.
+- Dr. Stephen Parnell will be honored at the 2021 (virtual) Grande Affair with the M1 Illuminator award.

-- Dr. Chad Slawson will be honored at this year's (virtual) Grande Affair with the M1 Mighty Punch award.
+- Dr. Chad Slawson will be honored at the 2021 (virtual) Grande Affair with the M1 Mighty Punch award.

 - Dr. Christy Hagan was designated as a "NextGen Star" for American Association for Cancer Research.
 She will give a research presentation at upcoming AACR conference.